rust-lang/rust/src/doc/reference.md

   item](#language-items) for more details.
 - `test` - indicates that this function is a test function, to only be compiled in case of `--test`.
-- `should_fail` - indicates that this test function should panic, inverting the success condition.
+- `should_panic` - indicates that this test function should panic, inverting the success condition.
 - `cold` - The function is unlikely to be executed, so optimize it (and calls to it) differently.